ghga-de/docs.ghga.de/user_docs/metadata/data_dictionary/Individual.md

 **required** : False<br>
 **data type** : string <br>
 ### ***ancestry_terms***
 **description** : A person's descent or lineage from a population.
-The Ancestry is captured using a concept from the Human Ancestry Ontology "ancestry category" (HANCESTRO:0004) branch (e.g., African, European, Oceanian).<br>
+The used terms should be descendants of 'HANCESTRO:0004: ancestry category' (e.g., African, European, Oceanian).<br>
 **required** : False<br>
 **data type** : string <br>
 ### ***ancestry_ids***